OpenDigitalSignage/ClientFiles/README.md

 All we need is the Chrome Browser... ;-)

-And additionally some tweks for security...
+And additionally some tweaks for security...

 /TR 2017-01-06